SoftUni-Internal/interactive-content/EN/03-Polymorphism/03-Summary.md

 - S.O.L.I.D Principles

-- How to preopery structure a Project
+- How to properly structure a Project